ibm-cloud-docs/CDN/basic-functions.md

   ![Delete with Warning](images/delete-with-warning.png)

-3. After completing steps 1 and 2, your CDN's status shows `Deleting`.
-When the delete process is complete, click **Get Status** from the overflow menu again to remove the row from the CDN list.
+3. When the delete process is complete, click **Get Status** from the overflow menu again to remove the row from the CDN list.
 If the delete process has not completed, this action has no effect.